Unleash your creativity with 3D printing!

 Even if you decide to go without an enclosure, despite the many benefits, there are certain things you can do to make sure that your PETG prints are of the highest quality possible.

-Firstly, you’ll want to make sure that your temperature settings are set correctly.
+Firstly, you’ll want to ensure that your temperature is set correctly.
 Temperature is incredibly important for the quality of your prints, so you might need to do a bit of experimentation.

 About THE AUTHOR